Helen Hamilton Holloway: Among the first Black students at ECHS

 Today’s El Cerrito High School has a notably diverse student body, with just over 70 percent of the students falling into categories other than “white,” according to the California Department of Education.
 Hispanic and Latino students lead at 30.4 percent, followed by whites at 29.2 percent, Blacks at 17.2, and Asians at 14.5, then other categories at lesser percentages, according to numbers from 2022-2023.

-Back when the school was new, though, opening in 1941 it was almost entirely white, the waning days of World War II and the earliest post-war years – not just the student body but teachers, aides, bus drivers., its student body looked entirely different.
-Today,
+Back when the school was new, though, opening in 1941 it was almost entirely white, during the days of World War II and the earliest post-war years – not just the student body but teachers, aides and bus drivers. its student body looked entirely different.

 Black people were among the tide of newcomers who had flooded the Bay Area during the war to build ships, tanks, and work in other war industries.
 Many longtime residents of what had been largely white communities adopted attitudes towards their new Black neighbors that combined fear with loathing.